jgteam/pylon-ROS-camera-setup/README.md

 # pylon-ROS-camera-setup
-Improved installation setup for the pylon ROS driver
+Improved installation setup for the pylon ROS driver needed by FaSTDa Driverless.

 More information: https://github.com/basler/pylon-ros-camera